gini/gini-sdk-ios/doc/source/guides/common-tasks.rst

 Working with Tasks
 ==================

-The Gini iOS SDK makes heavy use of the concept of tasks.
+The Gini SDK makes heavy use of the concept of tasks.
 Tasks are convenient when you want to do a series of tasks in a row, each one waiting waiting for the previous to finish (comparable to Promises in JavaScript).
 This is a common pattern when working with Gini's remote API.
-The Gini iOS SDK uses `facebook's task implementation, which is called bolts <https://github.com/BoltsFramework/Bolts-iOS>`_.
+The Gini SDK uses `facebook's task implementation, which is called bolts <https://github.com/BoltsFramework/Bolts-iOS>`_.
 Before you continue reading this guide, we strongly encourage you to read the `short guide for the Bolts framework <https://github.com/BoltsFramework/Bolts-iOS/blob/master/README.md#tasks>`_.